 The agreement reached between parties out of court regarding their finances should be based on fairness, the length of their marriage, and having regard to the welfare of their children.
 The reason for the relationship breakdown (including adultery or unreasonable behaviour) would not typically be factored into whether one party should possibly be entitled to a larger share of the family wealth.

 What If My Partner Is Hiding Their Wealth Offshore?

 In a situation where your partner has international connections, we can advise you on choosing the best country in which to file for the divorce or civil partnership dissolution.
 If proceedings have already started in another jurisdiction, we can partner with family lawyers there to ensure that you are properly represented and that the court has a complete picture of the worldwide assets.

 If proceedings are continuing in this jurisdiction and it is apparent that your partner is deliberately hiding assets offshore, we can take relevant action.

-take steps to acquire), property and other financial resources which each spouse/civil partner has or is likely to have in the foreseeable future;
+(a) The income, earning capacity, property and other financial resources which each spouse has or is likely to have in the foreseeable future;